Documentation

 Write line protocol to InfluxDB

-The following examples show how to write the sample data, already in line protocol format, to an InfluxDB Cloud Dedicated database.
+The following examples show how to write the preceding sample data, already in line protocol format, to an InfluxDB Cloud Dedicated database.

 To learn more about available tools and options, see Write data.